 Click Finish once the process completes.

-At this point SoftNAS will do all of the heavy lifting that is required to establish HA, without the need for any user intervention.
+At this point the SoftNAS product will do all of the heavy lifting that is required to establish HA, without the need for any user intervention.
 The process may take several minutes.
 After completion, the High Availability SoftNAS pair has been successfully set up across Availability Zones.